czengnn/Benfords-Law-with-Twitter/README.md

 <br/>

 ## Motivation
-In the recent years, Twitter has become one of the major forums of American political discource, we started to hear more about bot farms, propaganda bots, and bots driving online discussions of current events.
+In the recent years, Twitter has become one of the major forums of American political discourse, we started to hear more about bot farms, propaganda bots, and bots driving online discussions of current events.
 Here are few headlines to get a flavor of bots on Twitter:

 [Russia's manipulation of Twitter was far vaster than believed - politico.com](https://www.politico.com/story/2019/06/05/study-russia-cybersecurity-twitter-1353543)